cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 :::warning
 CloudLinux ELevate project is currently in beta.
 Expect potenital issues, in particular with third-party packages and/or repositories.
-We don't recommend to use or test this tool on your production servers unless you completely sure about your actions.
+We don't recommend to use or test this tool on your production servers unless you're completely sure about what you're doing.
 :::

 The ELevate project is an initiative to support migrations between major version of RHEL-derivatives.